Jason Knight (wrestler): Eastern / Extreme Championship Wrestling (1993–1995)

 Nearly a year later, Knight, simply under the name Jason, returned to the now renamed Extreme Championship Wrestling on August 13, 1994 and defeated Mikey Whipwreck for the World Television Championship at Hardcore Heaven.
-Jason would successfully retain the championship several times against the likes Whipwreck, Rockin' Rebel, Hack Meyers and former World Television Champion J.T.
-Smith.
+Jason would successfully retain the championship several times against the likes Whipwreck, Rockin' Rebel, Hack Meyers and former World Television Champion J. T. Smith.
 On November 4, Jason was unable to become a double champion as he and Dean Malenko lost to World Tag Team Champions Whipwreck and Cactus Jack in a title match.
 That same night, Jason lost the World Television Title to Too Cold Scorpio.
 Jason would then reignite his feud with Whipwreck, with the two trading victories, before Jason began to manage The Eliminators.
 On November 3, 1995, Jason and Whipwreck ended their feud in a match for Whipwreck's World Heavyweight Championship, which Whipwreck retained.
-A few weeks later at November to Remember on November 18, Jason lost to Konnan in only 14 seconds with Taz as the special guest referee.
+A few weeks later at November to Remember on November 18, Jason lost to Konnan in 14 seconds with Taz as the special guest referee.